 Some dogs benefit from the Storm Defender Cape that reduces static electricity from thunderstorms that prompts some behavior problems.
 In addition, the Calming Cap seems to help some pups through stressful, anxious situations by hiding their eyes.
 A new product called The Rein Coat combines a harness, rain-shedding properties and calming relief for anxiety, fear, and aggression and fits dogs (and cats) from 5 pounds to 250 pounds.
 Because each Rein Coat is custom fitted, it’s a bit pricier than other options.

-Muffle the Scary Fireworks Noise
+Muffle the Scary Fireworks Noise with Earplugs for Dogs

 Cover up the sound with white noise.
 Use a white noise machine or a radio tuned to static works well.